puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

     }

-In the above example, nodes which include the `unix` class will have the password file's group set to "wheel", while nodes including `freebsd` would have the password file group ownership left unmodified.
+In the above example, nodes which include the `unix` class will have the password file's group set to `root`, while nodes including `freebsd` would have the password file group ownership left unmodified.